MetSoc Innovation Award

-The purpose of the Innovation award is to support the important role of innovation as a fundamental foundation to the development and growth of the Canadian metallurgical industry.
-The award recognizes outstanding innovation in the industry, specifically innovations which are implemented and practiced technology and to which a company or group of individuals are the prime contributors.
+The purpose of the Innovation award is to support the important role of innovation as a fundamental foundation to the development and growth of the Canadian metallurgical and materials industries.
+The award recognizes outstanding innovation in the industry, specifically innovations which are implemented and practiced commercially and to which a company or group of individuals are the prime contributors.

-The innovation to be rewarded should have worldwide recognition.
+The innovation to be rewarded should have been successfully adapted in a commercial scale operation.
 Recognizing the long lead-time to industrial acceptance of an innovation, a 15-year maximum duration from first demonstration should be used as a guideline.
 The contributions and impact must be to the benefit of Canada.

 Acousto Ultrasonic-Echo (AU-E) non-destructive testing (NDT) technique developed in Canada by Dr. Sadri and the Hatch NDT team that assesses the refractory lining condition of pyrometallurgical vessels with a particular focus on smelting furnaces.

 1991 – G. Savard and R. Lee (Annular Tuyere)

 1992 – Sherritt Gordon Limited (Zinc Pressure Leach Process)

 1994 – Hatch Associates Limited (Solid Copper Cooling Systems for Furnace Refractory Protection)